wblumberg/SHARPpy/README.md

 =======================================================================
 ### Running the SHARPpy GUI

-To run the SHARPpy GUI and interact with real-time observed and forecast soundings, navigate to the `runsharp/` folder contained within your SHARPpy directory.
+To run the SHARPpy GUI and interact with real-time observed and forecast soundings, navigate to the `runsharp/` folder contained within the SHARPpy directory you downloaded.
 Once there, run the following command:

     python full_gui.py

-As of May 8th, 2015, moving the `runsharp/` folder or full_gui.py will break your SHARPpy program.
-This issue will be fixed in a future release.
+As of May 8th, 2015, we recommend you do not move the `runsharp/` folder or `full_gui.py` from its original downloaded location.
+This will break your SHARPpy program.
+This "feature" will be fixed in a future release.

 =======================================================================
 ### Scripting with SHARPpy